Blenheim Palace: Interior

 The saloon was also to have been painted by Thornhill, but the Duchess suspected him of overcharging, so the commission was given to Louis Laguerre.
 This room is an example of three-dimensional painting, or trompe l'œil, "trick-the-eye", a fashionable painting technique at the time.
 The Peace Treaty of Utrecht was about to be signed, so all the elements in the painting represent the coming of peace.
 The domed ceiling is an allegorical representation of Peace: John Churchill is in the chariot, he holds a zigzag thunderbolt of war, and the woman who holds back his arm represents Peace.
 The walls depict all the nations of the world who have come together peacefully.
 Laguerre also included a self-portrait placing himself next to Dean Jones, chaplain to the 1st Duke, another enemy of the Duchess, although she tolerated him in the household because he could play a good hand at cards.
 To the right of the doorway leading into the first stateroom, Laguerre included the French spies, said to have big ears and eyes because they may still be spying.
 Of the four marble door-cases in the room displaying the Duke's crest as a prince of the Holy Roman Empire, only one is by Gibbons, the other three were copied indistinguishably by the Duchess's cheaper craftsmen.

-The third remarkable room is the long library designed by Nicholas Hawksmoor in 1722–1725, (H), 183 ft long, which was intended as a picture gallery.
+The third room of note is the long library designed by Nicholas Hawksmoor in 1722–1725, (H), 183 ft long, which was intended as a picture gallery.
 The ceiling has saucer domes, which were to have been painted by Thornhill, had the Duchess not upset him.
 The palace, and in particular this room, was furnished with the many valuable artefacts the Duke had been given, or sequestered as the spoils of war, including a fine art collection.
-Here in the library, rewriting history in her own indomitable style, the Duchess set up a larger than life statue of Queen Anne, its base recording their friendship.
+Here in the library the Duchess set up a larger than life statue of Queen Anne, its base recording their friendship.

 From the northern end of the library—in which is housed the largest pipe organ in private ownership in Europe, built by England's great organ builder Henry Willis & Sons—access is obtained to the raised colonnade which leads to the chapel (H).
 The chapel is perfectly balanced on the eastern side of the palace by the vaulted kitchen.
 This symmetrical balancing and equal weight given to both spiritual and physical nourishment would no doubt have appealed to Vanbrugh's renowned sense of humour, if not the Duchess'.
 The distance of the kitchen from even the private dining room ("O" on the plan) was obviously of no consideration, hot food being of less importance than to avoid having to inhale the odour of cooking and proximity of servants.